Overall Statistics

 Follow us!

-Brendan is on Twitter as @critiqaltheory, Nathan is @nathanbottomley, Todd is @toddbeilby, and Richard is @RichardLStone.
-The Flight Through Entirety theme was arranged by Cameron Lam.
+Nathan is on Twitter as @nathanbottomley, James is @ohjamessellwood, and Max Jelbart is @max_jelbart.
+The Flight Through Entirety theme was arranged by Cameron Lam, and the strings performance was by Jane Aubourg.
 You can follow the podcast on Twitter at @FTEpodcast.
+You can also find intermittently amusing and incredibly accurate facts about Doctor Who at @FTEwhofacts.

 We're also on Facebook, and you can check out our website at flightthroughentirety.com.
-Please consider rating or reviewing us on iTunes, or, I don't know, we'll knock over a goblet of wine and confront you with a totally inexplicable (but utterly beautiful) cliffhanger.
+Please consider rating or reviewing us on iTunes, or we'll write a blistering satire of your most cherished political opinions and fill it with farting green aliens.

 Bondfinger